 Dr. Bethel Seballos is an Associate Professor of Chemistry and Director of the Biochemistry major program at The University of the South in Sewanee, Tennessee.
 She received her B.S. in biochemistry at the University of Southern Mississippi, and her Ph.D. from the University of Kentucky.
 She teaches introductory and advanced courses as well as courses for non-majors, including forensic chemistry.
 Her research projects at Sewanee are focused on the impact of oxidative stress on connective tissue and developing sensors for the detection of toxins.
 When she is not working with the Sewanee Chemistry Club or doing science outreach in the local schools, she explores the outdoors with her family and their trusty terrier.

-Dr. Meredith Storms is an Associate Professor of Chemistry at the University of North Carolina at Pembroke (UNC Pembroke).
+Dr. Meredith Storms is a Professor of Chemistry at the University of North Carolina at Pembroke (UNC Pembroke).
 She earned her bachelor’s degree in Chemistry from UNC Pembroke in 1997 and her PhD in Pharmaceutical Sciences from the University of Georgia in 2002.
 Dr. Storms joined UNC Pembroke in 2002.
 She primarily teaches general chemistry, forensic chemistry, and scientific literature.
 She has developed and taught numerous special topics courses for the graduate science education program which include Modern Chemistry, Pharmaceutical Analysis, and Equilibrium in Chemical Reactions.
 Dr. Storms has mentored over 30 undergraduate research students.
 Her research mostly involves the use of High-Performance Liquid Chromatography (HPLC) to assay drugs in a variety of dosage forms and biological matrices with applications relevant to toxicology and the pharmaceutical sciences.
 With an interest in community outreach, Dr. Storms has coordinated multiple outreach events in collaboration with the local section of the American Chemical Society and various student organizations at UNC Pembroke.

 Dr. Erin Bodine is an Associate Professor and the Associate Chair of Mathematics at Rhodes College in Memphis, TN.
 Bodine earned her PhD in Mathematics (concentration in Mathematical Ecology) from the University of Tennessee, Knoxville in 2010.
 Bodine’s current research uses difference equations, differential equations, and agent-based models to analyze and simulate the dynamics of a diverse set of systems: conservation of endangered species populations, treatment of cancer, spread of infectious diseases within a population, and reproductive effort and success in plants.
 Bodine regularly works with 2-8 undergraduates each year on a variety of biomathematics research projects.
 In 2013, Bodine spearheaded the creation of a Biomathematics major at Rhodes.
 In 2014, Bodine published the undergraduate textbook Mathematics for Life Sciences with coauthors Lenhart & Gross.
 Bodine, her husband (a non-academic), and two daughters love living in Memphis and canoeing the local Wolf River.